walker84837/web-snake/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas for improvements or bug fixes, feel free to create pull requests and issues.
+Feel free to create pull requests and issues if you have any ideas for improvements or bug fixes.
 Make sure to follow the existing code style and add relevant tests for your changes.

 ## License